Edmund Gerald FitzGibbon

 Edmund Gerald FitzGibbon CMG (1 November 1825 – 12 December 1905) was a barrister and Town clerk of Melbourne.

 FitzGibbon was born in Cork, Ireland, son of Gibbon Carew FitzGibbon and his wife Catherine, née Hurley.

 FitzGibbon worked as a clerk in London and migrated to Victoria in 1852.
 In 1854 FitzGibbon became a clerical assistant in the Melbourne City Council office.
 Two years later FitzGibbon became town clerk of Melbourne, a position he held until 1891.

 In 1882, the Victorian government botanist, Ferdinand von Mueller, named Lasiopetalum fitzgibbonii in his honour.

 In 1891 FitzGibbon became full-time chairman of the Melbourne and Metropolitan Board of Works.
 FitzGibbon was appointed C.M.G. in 1892.

+He died 12 December 1905 and left an estate valued for probate at £47,915.